dhicks6345789/web-console/README.md

 * Output - does output.html get displayed properly?
 * Yellow (on white) isn't a good colour for warning messages.
 Purple, maybe?
 * Logging - add date / time signature to start of log output.
+* Add / check "error code on exit" message for non-0 results.
 * Add Mac support in install.sh.
 * Authorisation config for "www" folder.
 * On Windows, run batch files without having to explicitly run via cmd /c.
 * Return error message if task file doesn't run, don't just sit.
 * Live messages view not always showing every line, only gets all lines on page refresh.
-* Is stderr being captured okay?
+* Is SRDERR being captured okay?
+Should intersperse with STDOUT, not be stuck at end.

 ### Features